let4be/crusty/main/README.md

 ![crates.io](https://img.shields.io/crates/v/crusty.svg)
 [![Dependency status](https://deps.rs/repo/github/let4be/crusty/status.svg)](https://deps.rs/repo/github/let4be/crusty)

-# Crusty - fast, polite && scalable broad web crawler
+# Crusty - fast, scalable && polite broad web crawler

 ## Introduction
 Broad web crawling is an activity of going through practically boundless web by starting from a set of locations(urls) and following outgoing links.
 Usually it doesn't matter where you start from as long as it has outgoing links to external domains.

-It presents unique set of challenges one must overcome to get a stable and scalable system, `Crusty` is an attempt to tackle on some of those challenges to see what's out here while having fun with `Rust` ;)
+It presents unique set of challenges one must overcome to get a stable, scalable && polite system, `Crusty` is an attempt to tackle on some of those challenges to see what's out here while having fun with `Rust` ;)

-This particular implementation could be used to quickly fetch a subset of all observable internet and for example, discover most popular domains/links
+This particular implementation could be used to quickly fetch a subset of all observable internet && discover most popular domains

+The whole system is designed to be minimalistic in nature and does not bring any heavy artillery(like graph database or distributed file systems).
+If needed, this can be connected externally.

 Built on top of [crusty-core](https://github.com/let4be/crusty-core) which handles all low-level aspects of web crawling